makrai/notes/poth2311-adapters-lib.md

     catastrophic forgetting (French, 1999), and poor generalization
 * Two closely related lines of research aimed at addressing these
   * parameter-efficient fine-tuning (Lialin+ 2023; Sabry and Belz, 2023)
     focuses on the aspect of computational efficiency and feasibility by only fine-tuning a small number of parameters for downstream tasks
   * modular transfer learning (Pfeiffer+ 2023) focuses on the aspect of knowledge transfer by designing
     * self-contained network modules which can be aggregated for better multi-task performance and generalization
   * adapters
     * small components within a language model for fine-tuning on labeled data,
     * both parameter-efficient and modular in nature
 * The initial release of AdapterHub (Pfeiffer+ 2020a) marks the first attempt
-  * make adapters accessible to researchers and practitioners in an easy-to-use
+  * make adapters accessible to researchers and practitioners, easy to use
   * integrate, train and use adapters for SOTA Transformer models with minimal changes
   * an open platform to share, explore and consume pre-trained adapter modules
-  * focused on bottleneck-style adapters (Houlsby+ 2019) initially, the field
+  * bottleneck-style adapters (Houlsby+ 2019), the field initially focused on
   * many other adapter methods
     (Li and Liang, 2021; Mahabadi+ 2021; Hu+ 2022; He+ 2022; Liu+ 2022)
-* new tools and libraries for adapter methods have been developed
+* new tools and libraries for adapter methods
   * OpenDelta (Hu+ 2023a), HuggingFace’s PEFT (Mangrulkar+ 2022) and
     LLM-Adapters (Hu+ 2023b) are recent examples of libraries which
     * unify adapter methods in a single code base + new model architectures